HerrSchtevie/Journals-of-Jyggalag/Easy NPC Guide.md

 ---

-### ⚠️ DISCLAIMER: This guide has not yet been updated to match Jorunals of Jygalag v3.0.0.
+### ⚠️ DISCLAIMER: This guide has not yet been updated to match Journals of Jygalag v3.0.0.

 ---